안녕하세요. 토미입니다.

 These two are closely related to each other.

-And this is a precondition of the second sentence, which is “I studied at a language institute.”
+This is a precondition for the second sentence, “I studied at a language institute.”

-If Tammy did not go study abroad, she would not be able to “study at a language institute.”
+If Tammy had not studied abroad, she would not have been able to “study at a language institute.”

 Next, let’s take a look at a final example with nouns.